holium/realm-support/README.md

 ## Changelog

+### `v0.19.1` - 11/20/23

+* Peers get backlog (desk bump) by @gdbroman
+* fix onboarding hang/crash by @Tenari
+* also send peers-get-backlog default by @Tenari
+* Remove planet_status filter by @gdbroman
+* fix the leave option so that it's id is not overwritten by @Tenari
+* Bump desks by @gdbroman
+* Replace all third.earth references with holium.network by @gdbroman
+* Fix custom domain error handling by @gdbroman
+* RE-536 keep session file up to date by @Tenari
+* RE-500 by @Tenari
+* RE-520 remove https before doing the bucket shim by @Tenari
+* enable admin role for chat peers by @Tenari
+* Bump electron from 23.3.10 to 23.3.13 by @dependabot
+* Bump next from 13.2.4 to 13.5.0 in /hosting-holium-com by @dependabot
+* Fix next dependency issue by @gdbroman
+* Fix master lint errors by @gdbroman
+* Move to next/navigation by @gdbroman

 ### `v0.19.0` - 10/16/23

 * RE-391 make the context menu keep options from parent DOM elements-- … by @Tenari